limatix/limatix/README.txt

 Thanks to Joseph Hynek for providing the RF survey data used in the ProcessTrak example.

-This material is based on work supported by the Air Force Research Laboratory under Contract #FA8650-10-D-5210, Task Order #023 and performed at Iowa State University; Case number 88ABW-2016-4385
+This material includes work based on work supported by the Air Force Research Laboratory under Contract #FA8650-10-D-5210, Task Order #023 and performed at Iowa State University; Case number 88ABW-2016-4385

-This material is based on work supported by the NASA Early Stage Innovation (ESI) program under grant #NNX15AD75G
+This material includes work based on work supported by the NASA Early Stage Innovation (ESI) program under grant #NNX15AD75G